ADA-research/ComicFairnessBlackbox/README.md

 ---
 layout: home
-title: "Astrea's Algorithms: Fair Forests"
+title: "Astrea's Algorithms: Fairness in the Blackbox"
 permalink: /
 ---

-Authors: Tommy Berends, Xiaolu Yi, Yue Li, Yuying Xia
+Authors: Xiaolu Yi

-Illustrators: Xiaolu Yi, Yue Li

-Editors: Tommy Berends, Yuying Xia

-Supervisors: [Aletta Meinsma](https://www.universiteitleiden.nl/en/staffmembers/aletta-meinsma) (Leiden University), [Jan N. van Rijn](https://www.universiteitleiden.nl/en/staffmembers/jan-van-rijn) (Leiden University), [Przemyslaw Biecek](https://pbiecek.github.io/) (University of Warschaw)
+Supervisors: [Jan N. van Rijn](https://www.universiteitleiden.nl/en/staffmembers/jan-van-rijn) (Leiden University), [Unggul Karami](https://www.universiteitleiden.nl/en/staffmembers/unggul-karami), [Przemyslaw Biecek](https://pbiecek.github.io/) (University of Warschaw), [Francien Dechesne](https://www.universiteitleiden.nl/en/staffmembers/francien-dechesne) (Leiden University)

 This project has been created as part of the [Master Science Communication and Society](https://www.scs.leidenuniv.nl/) at [Leiden University](https://www.universiteitleiden.nl/).

 Browse through the comic using the navigation buttons, or download the full PDF and view it in a PDF viewer.
-[Click here](https://ada-research.github.io/ComicFairForest/) to visit the GitHub pages  homepage.
+[Click here](https://ada-research.github.io/ComicFairnessBlackbox/) to visit the GitHub pages  homepage.

 **Disclaimer:**
 This is a work of fiction.
 Names, characters, places, and incidents are either the product of the author's imagination or used fictitiously.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.